Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.9.16 (4/30/2012)

+* Caret position is now better retained in older IE. Fix for [issue #61](https://github.com/Mottie/Keyboard/issues/61).
+* Invalid input should now revert back to the last valid input instead of breaking the keyboard.
+Fix for [issue #62](https://github.com/Mottie/Keyboard/issues/62).
+* The repeating key obtained by holding down the mouse on a virtual key can now be disabled by setting the `repeatRate` to `0` (zero).
+Fix for [issue #63](https://github.com/Mottie/Keyboard/issues/63).
+* Clicking on a virtual keyboard key will no longer submit a form - fix for [issue #64](https://github.com/Mottie/Keyboard/issues/64).

 ### Version 1.9.15

 * Updated Mobile demo